jonnisell/flask-pong/README.md

 TODO:

 1. Add database
-1. Vary between imported config for prod and dev config. (see example in Flas tutorial)
+1. Vary between imported config for prod and dev config. (see example in Flas tutorial)githb.com